 - Continue watering gardens, shrubs and trees if rainfall doesn’t reach an inch or more every week or 10 days.
 It’s important for plants to go into cold weather with adequate moisture.

 - Erect physical barriers around woody plants and trees if rabbits, rodents or deer are a problem.
 Metal mesh (1/4-inch) hardware cloth is good for this.
 Pull mulch away from trunks to discourage rodents from making a winter home there.

 - Remove dead or diseased branches from trees and shrubs.

-- November is the second best month to fertilize the lawn with natural products.
-Late fall fertilizing with products keeps the lawn green going into winter and boosts encourages it to green up earlier inspring.
-Always read and follow the label directions of the natural product you use.
+- November is the second best month to fertilize the lawn.
+There are products labeled for fall-winter application.
+Late fall fertilizing with keeps the lawn green going into winter and encourages it to green up earlier in spring.
+Always read and follow the label directions of the product you use.